Linda Ellis & Wayne Yu

-I’m currently a postdoc in the Weinberg lab.
+I’m currently a Research Associate in the Weinberg lab.
 My research examines the role of the immune system in shaping early brain development, as well as the effects of adverse early-life environments on immune function in later life.
 Specifically, I am examining whether changes in the early environment, such as prenatal exposure to ethanol, results in a pro-inflammatory bias that alters normal development and leaves the organism vulnerable to immune disorders in adulthood.

 Prior to joining the lab I completed a B.Sc. in Cell Biology and Genetics and a B.A. in French from the University of British Columbia.

-Parker Holman, MS, MSEd
+Parker Holman, MS, MSEd, PhD

-I’m currently a PhD candidate in the lab.
+I’m currently a postdoc in the lab.
 My research focuses on investigating social behavior and its underlying neurobiology during the key developmental period of adolescence.
 Specifically, I’m interested in understanding the role of oxytocin and vasopressin - two proteins produced in the hypothalamus - in mediating social behavior development, especially in the context of prenatal alcohol exposure.